agrifooddatacanada/OCA_training_pathway/create_first_schema.md

 ## Description

 This is where you can describe (in the sheet's language) your attribute in more detail which will be very helpful for other users.
 Is this attribute measured in a specific way?
 Do you have a specific way it was sampled?
 Does this attribute represent the name of the sample on the tube in your sample library?
 Can you give details about the units so there is no ambiguity?
-Here is where you can provide useful information for people using the schema and associated data.
+For example, this schema isn't clear if breast weight is of one chicken breast or two, or the average, or a randomly selected one.
+The description is where you can provide useful information for people using the schema and associated data, especially for people who are outside your research field.

 ![description example](/pictures/chicken_information_EN.PNG)